 Villa Biophilia, Paragraph 79

-The phenomenon of Biophila helps explain why crackling fires and crashing waves captivate us; why a garden view can enhance our creativity; why shadows and heights instil fascination and fear; and why animal companionship and strolling through a park have restorative, healing effects.
+The phenomenon of Biophilia helps explain why crackling fires and crashing waves captivate us; why a garden view can enhance our creativity; why shadows and heights instil fascination and fear; and why animal companionship and strolling through a park have restorative, healing effects.
 Biophilic design can reduce stress, enhance creativity and clarity of thought, improve our well-being and expedite healing; as the world population continues to urbanize these qualities are ever more important.
-Through adoption of several Biophilic principles, this house offers the owner both complete refuge from and total immersion in the landscape and relates intimately to its site and wider setting.
+Through the adoption of several Biophilic principles, this Paragraph 79 house offers the owner both a complete refuge from and total immersion in the landscape and relates intimately to its site and wider setting.

 Villa Biophilia is specifically designed to bring nature right into the heart of this unique home to enhance the emotional wellbeing of its owners, a busy tech entrepreneur and his young family.

-- Location: Buckinghamshire
+- Location: Buckinghamshire, Milton Keynes

 - Cost: £4,000,000